trash-lobster/recruit-react-v2/readme.md

 - Expires is any valid date

 ### Submit
-- You cannot submit until input fields
+- You cannot submit until input fields are validated
 - When submitting then console log the input values

 ## Commits